beejjorgensen/bgnet/src/bgnet.md

 The function you want to use, \index{inet\_pton()@\texttt{inet\_pton()}}
-`inet_pton()`, converts an IP address in numbers-and-dots notation into either a `struct in_addr` or a `struct in6_addr` depending on whether you specify `AF_INET` or `AF_INET6`. ("`pton`" stands for "presentation to network"—you can call it "printable to network" if that's easier to remember.)
+`inet_pton()`, converts an IP address in numbers-and-dots notation into either a `struct in_addr` or a `struct in6_addr` depending on whether you specify `AF_INET` or `AF_INET6`. ("`pton`" stands for "presentation to network"---you can call it "printable to network" if that's easier to remember.)
 The conversion can be made as follows:

 ```{.c}
 struct sockaddr_in sa; // IPv4